Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 What types of laser scanners are commonly used?

 The laser scanning market has developed substantially in recent years, with multiple manufacturers delivering specialized solutions that can address various operational contexts or project requirements.
-Knowledge about the strengths and limitations of each category of hardware can help project teams with selecting the most appropriate option for their context.
+Knowledge about the strengths and limitations of each category of hardware can help project teams select the most appropriate option for their context.

 Terrestrial laser scanners vs. other scanning technologies